 This one is pretty straightforward.
 It refers to the coverage of the drone and the payload it carries.

 Hull insurance isn’t really targeted towards entry-level drones.
 But if you fly a professional drone, and use a bunch of expensive accessories, getting it is a no-brainer.
+You can also insure your drone business to ensure comprehensive coverage and protection.

 Now, what exactly does it cost?